After completing seven years of undergraduate and graduate

 in the rich possibilities of working

-glass with other media.
+glass with other media so, abandoned

-In the late '80s, circumstances turned
+In the late '80s, opportunities lead

 -Thomas Kite

-he left off over 15 years ago.
+he left off over 15 years before.

-"It's taken a few years to get started again, mainly because
+"It's taken a few years to get started again, mainly because setting

 up a studio takes a great deal of time- finding the right